axpogroup/hiring-challenges/senior-data-engineer-challenge/README.md

 ## Submission Instructions

-Please submit your files as a zip archive at least 24h before the interview.
+Please submit your files as a zip archive at least 24h prior to the interview.

 ## Evaluation Criteria